Cold Email for Real Estate Agents: Templates That Convert

 - Continue personal email exchanges

-- Begin small cold email test (10 prospects/day)
+- Begin a small cold-email test (10 prospects/day)

 Subject: [Neighborhood Name] home values — Q1 2026 update